MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/host-web-ux-in-iframe.md

 The hosting application may want to control certain aspects of the user experience.
 For example, hide the connection pane, or disable connecting to other clusters.
 For this scenario, the web explorer supports feature flags.

-A feature flag can be used in the url as a query parameter.
-If the hosting application wants to disable adding other clusters, it should use https://dataexplorer.azure.com/?f-ShowConnectionButtons=false
+A feature flag can be used in the URL as a query parameter.
+To disable adding other clusters, use https://dataexplorer.azure.com/?f-ShowConnectionButtons=false in the hosting application.

 | setting                 | Description                                                                                                        | Default Value |
 | ----------------------- | ------------------------------------------------------------------------------------------------------------------ | ------------- |